ecmwf/anemoi-docs/docs/contributing/governance.rst

-For decisions that are controversial, cross-cutting, or involve substantial changes to the framework, the Anemoi Technical Subgroup (ATS) will aim to record their decision within GitHub using the ``ATS`` tag—either in the relevant issue, pull request, or as part of a summary comment after the ATS meeting.
+For decisions that are controversial, cross-cutting, or involve substantial changes to the framework, the Anemoi Technical Subgroup (ATS) will aim to record their decisions within GitHub.
+For now, this process will consist of directly replying in a GitHub Issue or Pull Request (PR).
+When capturing a decision, the response should be clearly signed by ``@ecmwf/anemoitechnicalsubgroup``.

 We are also exploring more structured ways of documenting architectural decisions.
 In particular, *Architecture Decision Records (ADRs)* are